Stocks and shares

 If the customer complains that you took too long to set up an account or transfer it elsewhere, we’ll investigate whether the time taken was reasonable.

 If the shares were held in an ISA, we’ll also take into account the HMRC guidance that transfers shouldn’t take more than 30 working days.
-More information on our approach to stocks and shares ISAs can be found here.
+Find out more about approach to stocks and shares ISAs

 If we decide that you took too long, we’ll decide whether the delay caused the customer financial loss or inconvenience.